psychemedia/storytelling-notes/_macpherson_to_do.md

 His soldiers in the war.
 Being fear'd by all, both great and small,

-I lived most joyfullie :
+I lived most joyfullie:
 Oh, curse upon this fate of mine,

-To hang upon a tree !
+To hang upon a tree!

 As for my life I do not care,